Boils, Cysts, Ingrown Hairs, and 11 Other Skin Mysteries Explained

 Ever notice a hard knot or lump in or around a recent bruise?
 “Don’t worry—this is probably a hematoma,” Dr. Moore says.
 “Hematomas are composed of a small amount of blood which has pooled into the fatty tissue under the skin,” she says.
 “While they often feel hard to touch, they may also feel spongy, rubbery or lumpy.
 They may be mobile, uncomfortable or painful,” she says.
 These lumps don’t typically require medical attention.
 “The blood will generally be reabsorbed as the bruise resolves,” she says, Icing the area and elevating it may help. ” Here’s how to identify 14 common skin rashes.

 Is it a boil?

 A boil is a firm, painful lump that can look like an over-sized pimple.
 It’s usually caused by an infection of a hair follicle.
 “Boils may increase or decrease in size, or spontaneously drain, weep, or ooze,” Dr. Moore says.
-Applying warm compresses at home can help, says the Mayo Clinic.
+Applying warm compresses at home can help.
 In some cases, medical attention is required to lance or drain a boil.
 “People with cancer, diabetes or other causes of immunocompromised should seek medical attention whenever they develop this or any other skin infection,” she says.
 Here’s how to know the difference between a pimple and a boil.

 Is it skin cancer?